tobias-gaenzler/peg-solitaire/README.md

 * quadratic board (size 4, 5 or 6)

 ## Usage
-Start the application: this will find one solution using depth first search for the english board and print it to console.
+* run via *Docker* (this will find one solution using depth first search for the english board and print it to console)
+    ```
+    docker pull tobiasgaenzler/pegsolitaire:v1.0
+    docker run -i tobiasgaenzler/pegsolitaire:v1.0
+    ```
+* Alternative: run *mvn clean install* and execute it the created jar via *java -jar target/pegsolitaire-0.0.1-SNAPSHOT.jar*

 You can choose board and strategy via command line e.g. --board="Quadratic Board Size Four" --strategy="parallel" However choosing "parallel" strategy might lead to high memory usage > 50 GB